Daniel Boys: Career After Any Dream Will Do

 On 6 May 2012, he was one of the headline performers in "The Night of 1000 Voices" at the Royal Albert Hall. and then completed a run as Algernon in a new musical version of The Importance of Being Earnest at the Theatre Royal, Windsor.
 In September 2012 he was a guest on Radio 2's Friday Night is Music Night which was recorded live at LSO St Lukes, London.
 He made a short film with David Paisley entitled Fall-Out about two ex-partners who end up in a fallout shelter together, which went round the 2012 festival circuit.

 In February 2013, Network Ten and FremantleMedia Australia announced that they were searching across Australia and the United Kingdom for a singer to record a new version of the theme tune for Neighbours The competition resulted in a tie and the new theme is sung as a duet by Daniel and Stephanie Angelini.
 The new version of the theme tune began airing from 15 April 2013.
 In July 2013 he joined High Society UK touring cast, playing Mike Connor.

 In March 2014, Boys joined the West End production of Spamalot at the Playhouse Theatre as Sir Lancelot.
 He also appeared in West End Recast, a one-off concert at the Duke of York's Theatre.

 On 31 March 2015, he appeared on Holby City on BBC 1 as 'Josh Harrison'.

 In January 2016, it was announced he will appear in the new musical comedy Miss Atomic Bomb in the St James's Theatre alongside TV and theatre star Catherine Tate.
 In October 2016 he starred as Donald in a production of The Boys in the Band, by Mart Crowley at the Park Theatre, with co-stars including Mark Gatiss, James Holmes, Ben Mansfield and Jack Derges.

-In May 2017. he was cast as teacher 'Paul Maddens' (main lead) in Nativity!
+In May 2017, he was cast as teacher 'Paul Maddens' (main lead) in Nativity!
 The Musical at Birmingham Repertory Theatre.
 Boys later played another teacher, Mr. Johnson, in the fourth film in the Nativity series, Nativity Rocks! in 2018.
 In August 2017 Boys starred alongside Helena Blackman and Sherman Brothers' musical scion, composer Robert J. Sherman in A Spoonful of Sherman at "Live At Zedel" in London.

-At the beginning of 2018, Boys performed for two months in the Theatre Clywd production of Little Shop of Horrors, starring as Seymour.
+At the beginning of 2018, Boys performed for two months in the Theatre Clwyd production of Little Shop of Horrors, starring as Seymour.
 After starring in Nativity Rocks!, Boys appeared in the World Premiere of Love Story at the Bolton Octagon, starring as Dan.

 He was cast as Joseph Kirby in ITV's Endeavour in January 2019.
 In May 2019 it was announced that Boys would lead the UK Premiere cast of Falsettos at The Other Palace in London's Off-West End.
 He played the role of Marvin until the show closed in January 2020.

-Boys performed in a concert performance of Alain Boublil & Claude-Michel Schönberg's The Pirate Queen on the 23 February 2020 at the London Coliseum in aid of Leukaemia UK.
+Boys performed in a concert performance of Alain Boublil & Claude-Michel Schönberg's The Pirate Queen on 23 February 2020 at the London Coliseum in aid of Leukaemia UK.